Amira-Mohammad/reactnd-project-myreads-starter/README.md

 # MyReads Project

 This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+The goal of this project is to practise on topics that are included in the previous module such as
+├── Rendering UI with React
+├── State management
+├── lifecycle methods
+├── React router

+And I used some of packages that are compatable with React to acheive this project such as ├── react router dom
+├── prop-types

+And for backend integration I used API file attached inside starter files project

-## TL;DR
+## Installation

 To get started developing right away: